Henry-Graves/App-Opener/README.md

 ![appDemo (2)](https://user-images.githubusercontent.com/73561858/124816282-514a8b80-df36-11eb-905d-b86a4c29e0f8.PNG)

 Now, after hours of reading documentation and coding, I can save a few seconds every day... maybe that'll pay off within a few hundred years?
-No regrets though, I learned a lot and other people can use this too :)
+No regrets though, I learned a lot and other people can use this too.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 #### How to run this app on startup for your computer: